structuresound/tmake/README.md

 * some build tools i.e.
   * xcode on mac
   * build-essentials on linux
-  * visual studio something on mac
+  * this doesn't work yet on windows, but will some day

 ## roadmap / next